MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 |GCC| 52.227.23.181, 52.227.180.126|

 > [!NOTE]
+>
-> If you didn't specify a proxy when you set up the Cloud App Security SIEM agent, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
+> - If you didn't specify a proxy when you set up the Cloud App Security SIEM agent, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
 This is used for checking certificate revocation status when you connect to the Cloud App Security portal.
+> - A genuine Microsoft Cloud App Security certificate usage is required for the SIEM agent connection.

 ## App connector